allenai/open-instruct/docs/algorithm/rejection_sampling.md

 # Rejection sampling

 This is a technique used in the Llama 3 paper.
-The basic idea is to sample `n` (typically between 10 and 30) outputs from the latest chat model policy (usually the best performing checkpoint of some kind) and use å reward model to select the best candidate.
+The basic idea is to sample `n` (typically between 10 and 30) outputs from the latest chat model policy (usually the best performing checkpoint of some kind) and use a reward model to select the best candidate.
+In the following script, we can vary the `--n` to generate different number of completions per prompt.

 # Debug run (use an interactive session)